 A subsequent search of the vehicle was conducted.
 The officer located a pipe, a grinder, and additional amounts of marijuana.
 These items also tested positive for marijuana.
 The driver of the vehicle was placed under arrest and taken to the Levy County Jail.

 The driver hired Meldon Law.
 After reviewing the discovery, speaking with the prosecutor, and providing some mitigating evidence, the attorney was then able to negotiate a resolution that resulted in the charge being dropped.

 Hit By Driver Of a Company Vehicle Who Ran Stop Sign - $995,000$995,000 Auto Accident

 When hit by a driver of a Ford Credit company who ran a stop-sign at an intersection of a highway causing – multiple cervical fractures, a frontal lobe brain injury, a right shoulder injury, and a right broken arm.

 DISCLAIMER: The results are specific to the facts and legal circumstances of each of the clients’ cases and should not be used to form an expectation that the same results could be obtained for other clients in similar matters without reference to the specific factual and legal circumstances of each client’s case.
-(Date of Arrest: February 9, 2020).
+(Date of Suspension: July 19, 2020).